chris-smallwood/TIL/daily_notes.md

   - home router is a combo device that combines a router and a switch
     - Most home routers also have an access point which allows LAN devices to use WiFi
   - Distributed router structure
+  - Routing table: created by a processor inside the router.
+Used to determine which path (port) to forward the packet to
+- The internet is the 'Netowrk of Networks'
+- Connecting to the internet from the computer's perspective
+  - Need to use the router feature of a Home-Router (don't need the switch part for this)
+  - Servers, computers with more powerful hardware for handling packet transmission from much more traffic than your personal PC
   -

+#### HTTP - videos
+- TLS

 ### Code Review
 #### https://github.com/